top of page

 Since the late 1970s, billions of taxpayer dollars have been spent by state and federal government agencies seeking to mitigate the collateral damage of Everglades flood control.
 These efforts culminated in the world’s most ambitious “ecosystem restoration” program, enacted by Congress in 2000.
 Twenty years since that milestone, thanks to the astonishing political influence of "Big Sugar," virtually none of the program has been implemented.
 Meanwhile, climate change and sea-level rise have made Miami “the most vulnerable major coastal city in the world.”

-In Waters of Destiny: Surviving Flood Control and Big Sugar in South Florida, I tell the remarkable story of how South Florida was engineered into a state of extreme precarity, how scores of committed activists and professionals have worked for decades to avert this slow-motion disaster, why they are failing, and why all Americans – not just those who live, work, or play in the Sunshine State – should be very worried.
+In Waters of Destiny: Big Sugar and Flood Control in South Florida (University of Georgia Press, forthcoming), I tell the remarkable story of how South Florida was engineered into a state of extreme precarity, how scores of committed activists and professionals have worked for decades to avert this slow-motion disaster, why they are failing, and why all Americans – not just those who live, work, or play in the Sunshine State – should be very worried.

 CERP graphic.png